 Sometimes the answer is the most obvious one: sell tickets in the same place where you’re promoting your event.

 If you use Eventbrite, you can now sell different ticket types or enable free registration directly on Facebook.
-This new checkout experience for your Facebook Events results in 2x increase in actual ticket sales (Facebook data in partnership with Eventbrite, 2017).
+This new checkout experience results in a 2x increase in actual ticket sales (Facebook data in partnership with Eventbrite, 2017).

 The integration enables people to discover and purchase tickets for your Eventbrite event without ever leaving the Facebook app.
 Facebook has found that events that sell tickets directly on Facebook have, on average, twice the number of viewers on Facebook as those without native tickets.

-One event creator, Craig Hammill of Secret Movie Club, shared that not only did they sell out by selling tickets directly on Facebook, but “working with Eventbrite cut down on the amount of time that I had to devote to organizing the event.”
+According to Craig Hammill of Secret Movie Club, not only did his event sell out in part because of ticketing through Facebook, working with Eventbrite “cut down on the amount of time that I had to devote to organizing the event.”

 7. Make sure you know the latest Facebook Events updates

 Facebook Events changes every day, and so do the best practices to promote an event on Facebook.
-For the latest 2018 strategies to use Facebook to get your event in front of as many people as possible in 2018 and sell more tickets, read 4 Facebook Events Updates Event Creators Need to Know in 2018.
+For the best strategies to use Facebook to get your event in front of as many people as possible in 2019 and sell more tickets, check out 4 Facebook Events Updates Event Creators Need to Know in 2019.